sujal-pawar/Legal-Ease/README.md

-# ⚖️ Legal-Ease — Bringing Speed and Clarity to Justice.
+# ⚖️ Legal-Ease — Bringing Speed and Clarity to Justice

 **Legal-Ease** is a full-featured, production-ready **Legal Case Management System** designed for **courts, law firms, and litigants**.
 It helps manage complete **case lifecycles**, schedule **virtual hearings**, and analyze **judicial performance** — all from one centralized platform.